kenny-kelley/advent-of-code-2022/README.md

 To learn how to install Ruby on your platform, go here: https://www.ruby-lang.org/en/documentation/installation/

 ## Running the solutions
-You can run each day's solution directly with each `main.rb` script.
+You can run each day's solutions directly with each `main.rb` script.
 For example:
 ```bash
 ./day_01/main.rb
 ```